Is the Fruitarian Diet all it is cracked up to be? Discover the pros and cons of the diet and whether it is right for you.

 Long Term Fruitarians

-Anne is probalby once of the most known cases in the Fruitarian world.
+Anne is probably one of the most known cases in the Fruitarian world.
 She has been a fruitarian for over 20 years.
-You can find out more about her at her website Fruit God.
+You can find out more about her at her website Fruit God (7).
 You can also find an interview with her here.

 Those Who Quit A Fruit Based Diet

 Denise Minger is an author and blogger on rawfoodsos.com.
 She was at one point a high fruit follower but has come out of that and improved her health as a result.
-In one article she talks about how she unruined her teeth by going off a high fruit diet.
-Denise also has spoken about in the past Raw Food Gurus who are no longer raw.
+In one article she talks about how she “unruined” her teeth by going off a high fruit diet (9).
+Denise also has spoken about in the past Raw Food Gurus who aew no longer raw (10).

 There are several bloggers who have tried the Fruitarian diet and documented their experiences.
 Amanda Montell blogged for Byrdie after following the diet for a week.
-She had mixed experiences, enjoying good energy levels but finding it a bit restrictive for social gatherings.
-Read about it here.
+She had mixed experiences, enjoying good energy levels but finding it a bit restrictive for social gatherings (12).

 Jessica Ferguson, wrote for Peaceful Dumpling about the journey that led her to the Fruitarian diet.
 She follows a more relaxed version of the diet allowing up to 20% of her diet to be high-carb cooked foods such as potatoes, rice, quinoa and other grains.
 See her typical daily diet and read about her lifestyle here.